Scroll down for our complete line up of books by Rob Court. Check out Rob’s blog, DrawingWell.

 Stickppl: The Easy Way to Draw Human Beings

-Available in Summer 2015, this book is perfect for designers, teachers, students, engineers, artists, corporate executives, business owners—anyone with the desire to learn basic drawing skills for everyday life.
+Available in Fall 2015, this book is perfect for designers, teachers, students, engineers, artists, corporate executives, business owners—anyone with the desire to learn basic drawing skills for everyday life.
 More info on the Stickppl website.

 Block, Sketch, Draw: Core Skills For Drawing From Life

 After 7 years of working with hundreds of students, making thousands of drawings, Rob Court has devised a method of observational drawing called Block, Sketch, Draw.
 And he’ll be ready to share it with you in the Fall of 2015 as a Drawing Lab eBook.

 These hard-cover library books by Rob Court have 48 pages full of drawing fundamentals, techniques, and tips.
 Available on Amazon.
 Coming Soon: eBooks and soft-cover editions of all six books will become our new Drawing Lab book series.

 ALA Booklist review for Rob Court’s How to Draw Cars & Trucks: “Of course, it will be the cars, from dragsters and jeeps to classics such as the “Woody,” that attract kids to this book, but there’s a lot more than just drawing practice here.”
 More…